Lee Harvey Oswald: Return to Dallas

 On October 2, 1963, Oswald left Mexico City by bus and arrived in Dallas the next day.
-Ruth Paine said that her neighbor told her on October 14 about a job opening at the Texas School Book Depository, where her neighbor's brother, Wesley Frazier, worked.
+Ruth Paine said that a neighbor told her on October 14 about a job opening at the Texas School Book Depository, where her neighbor's brother, Wesley Frazier, worked.
 Mrs. Paine informed Oswald, who was interviewed at the depository and was hired there on October 16 as a $1.25 an hour minimum wage order filler.
 Oswald's supervisor, Roy S. Truly (1907–1985), said that Oswald "did a good day's work" and was an above-average employee.
 During the week, Oswald stayed in a Dallas rooming house under the name "O. H. Lee", but he spent his weekends with Marina at the Paine home in Irving.
 Oswald did not drive a car, but he commuted to and from Dallas on Mondays and Fridays with his co-worker Wesley Frazier.
 On October 20 (a month before the assassination), the Oswalds' second daughter, Audrey, was born.

 The Dallas branch of the FBI became interested in Oswald after its agent learned that the CIA had determined that Oswald had been in contact with the Soviet embassy in Mexico, making Oswald a possible espionage case.
 FBI agents twice visited the Paine home in early November, when Oswald was not present, and spoke to Mrs. Paine.
 Oswald visited the Dallas FBI office about two to three weeks before the assassination, asking to see Special Agent James P. Hosty.
 When he was told that Hosty was unavailable, Oswald left a note that, according to the receptionist, read: "Let this be a warning.
 I will blow up the FBI and the Dallas Police Department if you don't stop bothering my wife" [signed] "Lee Harvey Oswald".
 The note allegedly contained a threat, but accounts vary as to whether Oswald threatened to "blow up the FBI" or merely "report this to higher authorities".
 According to Hosty, the note said, "If you have anything you want to learn about me, come talk to me directly.
 If you don't cease bothering my wife, I will take the appropriate action and report this to the proper authorities."
 Agent Hosty said that he destroyed Oswald's note on orders from his superior, Gordon Shanklin, after Oswald was named the suspect in the Kennedy assassination.